 Spark's Managing Risk Policy and Framework is designed on the principles that managing risk creates, protects and enhances value.
 It is embedded in decision-making processes and accountability structures so that uncertainty and risks can be managed effectively.
 It is iterative and responsive to change so that it remains effective when external and internal forces require Spark to adapt its priorities and operating models.
-A copy of Spark's Managing Risk Policy can be found at the following link:
+A copy of Spark's Managing Risk Policy can be found at the following link: www.sparknz.co.nz/about/governance

-www.sparknz.co.nz/about/governance/

-The ARMC plays an important role and is responsible for ensuring that management has established a risk management framework.
+The ARMC plays an important role and is responsible for ensuring that Management has established a risk management framework.
 Spark's Risk Team is accountable for designing and managing this framework and provides the ARMC with regular updates about its performance and evolution.

-The ARMC reviews management's principal risk profile annually.
+The ARMC reviews Management's principal risk profile annually.
 It also receives reports on the effectiveness of the implementation and operation of the policies and systems designed to manage risk.
 The ARMC receives quarterly reporting from the Risk, Internal Audit and Fraud Lead that discusses progress against the approved Risk, Internal Audit and Fraud Plan.
 Information reported includes the priorities, updates about the evolution of the Managing Risk Framework, findings from its internal audit reviews, updates about the status of previously raised items and fraud risk management.

 The ARMC receives an annual assessment to confirm the Managing Risk Framework is designed and operating effectively.
-The last assessment was undertaken in August 2021 as part of year-end procedures.
-Every three years Spark also has an external review to ensure it continues to be fit for purpose and is operating effectively.
-The next review is scheduled to occur in FY22.
+The last assessment was undertaken by Spark's Risk Team in May 2022.
+Every three years Spark also has its Managing Risk Framework externally reviewed to ensure it continues to be fit for purpose and is operating effectively.
+The next review is scheduled and will be completed by November 2022.

-A summary of Spark's Managing Risk Framework and Spark's identified principal business risks and mitigations are outlined in the Our Governance and Risk Management section of the 2021 Annual Report.
+A summary of Spark's Managing Risk Framework and Spark's identified principal business risks and mitigations are outlined in the 'Our governance and risk management' section of the 2022 Annual Report.